siddhartamukherjee/NEU-DET-Steel-Surface-Defect-Detection/README.md

 * Install the requirements from the requirements.txt file using the command **pip install -r requirements.txt**.
 * First to get an overview about the data have a look at the ipynb file named Exploratory_Data_Analysis.ipynb.
-* The model training has been done by the script Train_Segmentation_Model.ipynb.
+* The respective model trainings can be done by the script Train_Segmentation_Model** scripts.
 * Once, the model has been trained the script named Inference_Script.ipynb can be used to get inference on the validation images.